DuqueDeTuring/books2explore/readme.md

 - The Feed: A Novel, Nick Clark Windo
 - The Field Guide to Understanding 'Human Error', Sidney Dekker
 - The Fifth Season (The Broken Earth Book 1) , N. K. Jemisin
-- The First and Last Freedom	The First and Last Freedom by J. Krishnamurti, Aldous Huxley (Paperback)
+- The First and Last Freedom by J. Krishnamurti, Aldous Huxley
 - The First Scientist: Anaximander and His Legacy eBook: Carlo Rovelli: Kindle Store (Refer día en el libro “the order of time”)
-- The First Word: The Search for the Origins of Language	The First Word: The Search for the Origins of Language by Christine Kenneally (Hardcover)
+- The First Word: The Search for the Origins of Language by Christine Kenneally
 - The Fishermen: A Novel (Chigozie Obioma)
 - The Fissured Workplace: Why Work Became So Bad for So Many and What Can Be Done to Improve It
-- The Five Dysfunctions of a Team: A Leadership Fable	The Five Dysfunctions of a Team: A Leadership Fable by Patrick Lencioni (Hardcover)
+- The Five Dysfunctions of a Team: A Leadership Fable by Patrick Lencioni
-- The Flight of the Creative Class: The New Global Competition for Talent	The Flight of the Creative Class: The New Global Competition for Talent by Richard Florida (Hardcover)
+- The Flight of the Creative Class: The New Global Competition for Talent by Richard Florida
 - The Food Lab: Better Home Cooking Through Science by J. Kenji López-Alt
 - The Fourth Part of the World eBook by Toby Lester | Simon & Schuster
 - The Frodo Franchise: The Lord of the Rings and Modern Hollywood by Kristin Thompson
 - The Fuhrer: Hitler's Rise to Power by Konrad Heiden
-- The Fun of Programming (Cornerstones of Computing)	The Fun of Programming (Cornerstones of Computing) by Jeremy Gibbons, Oege de Moor (Paperback)
+- The Fun of Programming (Cornerstones of Computing) by Jeremy Gibbons, Oege de Moor
 - The Future Is History: How Totalitarianism Reclaimed Russia by Masha Gessen
 - The Future of Ideas: The Fate of the Commons in a Connected World by Lawrence Lessig
 - The Future of You: Can Your Identity Survive 21st-Century Technology? by Tracey Follows
-- The Gift of Rain by Tan Twan Eng  (En un post de reddit recomendado en una recomendación sobre ficción historia no occidental y/o blanca)
+- The Gift of Rain by Tan Twan Eng  (En un post de reddit recomendado en una conversación sobre ficción historia no occidental y/o blanca)
 - The Glass Bead Game: (Magister Ludi) A Novel, Hermann Hesse
-- The Glass Palace by Amitav Ghosh  (En un post de reddit recomendado en una recomendación sobre ficción historia no occidental y/o blanca)
+- The Glass Palace by Amitav Ghosh  (En un post de reddit recomendado en una conversación sobre ficción historia no occidental y/o blanca)
 - The Globalization of Addiction: A Study in Poverty of the Spirit by Bruce Alexander
 - The God Particle: If the Universe Is the Answer, What Is the Question? by Leon Lederman
 - The Googlization of Everything: (And Why We Should Worry): Siva Vaidhyanathan: 9780520258822: Books
 - The Grasshopper: Games, Life and Utopia.
 Bernard Suits
 - The Great Convergence: Information Technology and the New Globalization by Richard Baldwin
-- The Great Unraveling: Losing Our Way in the New Century (Updated and Expanded)	The Great Unraveling: Losing Our Way in the New Century (Updated and Expanded) by Paul R. Krugman (Paperback)
+- The Great Unraveling: Losing Our Way in the New Century (Updated and Expanded) by Paul R. Krugman
 - The Gutenberg Elegies: the fate of reading in an electronic age, by Sven Birkerts
-- The Haskell School of Expression: Learning Functional Programming through Multimedia	The Haskell School of Expression: Learning Functional Programming through Multimedia by Paul Hudak (Paperback)
+- The Haskell School of Expression: Learning Functional Programming through Multimedia by Paul Hudak
 - The Hidden Brain: How Our Unconscious Minds Elect Presidents, Control Markets, Wage Wars, and Save Our Lives by Shankar Vedantam
 - The Horse, the Wheel, and Language: How Bronze-Age Riders from the Eurasian
 - The House of Morgan: An American Banking Dynasty and the Rise of Modern Finance by Ron Chernow
 - The Human Condition: Second Edition by Hannah Arendt
 - The Human Touch: Our Part in the Creation of a Universe.
 Michael Frayn
 - The Icepick Surgeon: Murder, Fraud, Sabotage, Piracy, and Other Dastardly Deeds Perpetrated in the Name of Science.
 Sam Kean
-- the idea factory
+- The idea factory
-- The Idiot (Penguin Classics)	The Idiot (Penguin Classics) by Fyodor Dostoyevsky, David McDuff (Kindle Edition)
+- The Idiot (Penguin Classics) by Fyodor Dostoyevsky, David McDuff
-- The Illusion of Conscious Will (Bradford Books)	The Illusion of Conscious Will (Bradford Books) by Daniel M. Wegner (Hardcover)
+- The Illusion of Conscious Will (Bradford Books) by Daniel M. Wegner
 - The Immortal King Rao.
 Vauhini Vara .
 - The Imperative (Studies in Continental Thought)
 - The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future, Kevin Kelly
 - The Infinite Conversation 1992 • Author: Maurice Blanchot (En introducción de “what is philosophy”)
-- The Ingmar Bergman Trilogy (Through a Glass Darkly / Winter Light / The Silence) (The Criterion Collection)	The Ingmar Bergman Trilogy (Through a Glass Darkly / Winter Light / The Silence) (The Criterion Collection)
+- The Ingmar Bergman Trilogy (Through a Glass Darkly / Winter Light / The Silence) (The Criterion Collection)
-- The Innovator's Dilemma: The Revolutionary Book that Will Change the Way You Do Business (Collins Business Essentials)	The Innovator's Dilemma: The Revolutionary Book that Will Change the Way You Do Business (Collins Business Essentials) by Clayton M. Christensen (Paperback) |
+- The Innovator's Dilemma: The Revolutionary Book that Will Change the Way You Do Business (Collins Business Essentials) by Clayton M. Christensen  |
-- The Innovator's Solution: Creating and Sustaining Successful Growth	The Innovator's Solution: Creating and Sustaining Successful Growth by Clayton M. Christensen, Michael E. Raynor (Hardcover)
+- The Innovator's Solution: Creating and Sustaining Successful Growth by Clayton M. Christensen, Michael E. Raynor
 - The Intention Economy: When Customers Take Charge by Doc Searls
-- The Invention of the Jewish People	The Invention of the Jewish People by Shlomo Sand, Yael Lotan (Paperback) |
+- The Invention of the Jewish People by Shlomo Sand, Yael Lotan  |
 - The Italic Way to Beautiful Handwriting: Cursive and Calligraphic by Fred Eager
-- The Jazz Loft Project: Photographs and Tapes of W. Eugene Smith from 821 Sixth Avenue, 1957-1965 (KNOPF)	The Jazz Loft Project: Photographs and Tapes of W. Eugene Smith from 821 Sixth Avenue, 1957-1965 (KNOPF) by Sam Stephenson (Hardcover) |
 - The Jazz Loft Project: Photographs and Tapes of W. Eugene Smith from 821 Sixth Avenue, 1957-1965 (KNOPF) by Sam Stephenson
 - The Jewel-Hinged Jaw: Notes on the Language of Science Fiction, Samuel R. Delany
-- The Jugurthine War / The Conspiracy of Catiline (Penguin Classics)	The Jugurthine War / The Conspiracy of Catiline (Penguin Classics) by Sallust, S. A. Handford (Paperback) |
+- The Jugurthine War / The Conspiracy of Catiline (Penguin Classics) by Sallust, S. A. Handford  |
-- The Jungle Books (Clothbound Classics) by Rudyard Kipling (3-Apr-2014) Hardcover	The Jungle Books (Clothbound Classics) by Rudyard Kipling (3-Apr-2014) Hardcover
+- The Jungle Books (Clothbound Classics) by Rudyard Kipling (3-Apr-2014) Hardcover
 - The Just City (Thessaly), Jo Walton
 - The Kite Runner, Khaled Hosseini
 - The Known Citizen: A History of Privacy in Modern America by Sarah E. Igo